tilkinsc/LuaConsole/README.md

 # Goals
 * Be a better CLI application than PUC-Lua/LuaJIT
-* Have low code-coverage to prevent redundancy being executed (0-30% pseudo-goal)
 * Support everything compatible with PUC-Lua and LuaJIT
 * Prevent messy, obfuscating code
 * Be CLI dependent and independent